emilianosalatino/autosendwhats/README.md

 It is written for Python 3.9.7, and easiest to use with Visual Studio Code.

 Check Dependencies.

-One you run it, there's a 5 second gap for you to click on the whatsapp window and it works from there.
+You **MUST** be logged into your whatsapp already in Edge.
+One you run it in say VS Code, there's a 5 second gap for you to click on the browser's  whatsapp window and it works from there.

 WORKS IN EDGE BROWSER, SHOULD WORK IN OTHERS